Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 IR is a characteristic feature found associated with most cases of type 2 diabetes.
 In addition, IR is the hallmark feature of the metabolic syndrome (MetS).
 IR can occur for a number of reasons however, the most prevalent cause is the hyperlipidemic and pro-inflammatory states associated with obesity.
 How does an abnormal metabolism, as is associated with obesity, lead to the development of IR?
 The answer to this question can be found in the effects of excess free fatty acids (FFA) on the insulin receptor-mediated signaling pathways in adipose tissue, liver, and skeletal muscle as well as the pro-inflammatory status induced by the toxic effects of excess FFA, principally in the liver and adipose tissues.

-Insulin resistance induced by fatty acids.
+Insulin resistance induced by fatty acid metabolism.
 Model for how excess free fatty acids (FFAs) lead to insulin resistance and enhanced inflammatory responses, predominantly in cells such as skeletal muscle and adipose tissue but also in the liver.
 Only the major pathways regulated by insulin relative to glucose and lipid homeostasis are shown.
 Black arrows represent positive actions and red T-lines represent inhibitory actions.
 JNK: Jun N-terminal kinase.
 PKC: protein kinase C. IKKβ: inhibitor of nuclear factor kappa B kinase beta.
 ROS: reactive oxygen species.
 PI3K: phosphatidylinositol-3 kinase.
+PDPK1: PIP3-dependent protein kinase 1.
 DAG: diacylglycerol.
 TAG: triglycerides.
 LCA-CoA: long-chain acyl-CoAs.
 NFκB: nuclear factor kappa B. AKT2/PKBβ AK strain transforming 2/protein kinase Bβ.
 AKT was originally identified as the tumor inducing gene in the AKT8 retrovirus found in the AKR strain of mice.
 Humans express three genes in the AKT family identified as AKT1 (PKBα), AKT2 (PKBβ), and AKT3 (PKBγ).
 The role of ceramides in the development of insulin resistance is discussed below.

 The precise mechanisms that underlie the promotion of a pro-inflammatory state in obese individuals in not completely established.
 However, both adipose tissue and liver are important mediators of systemic inflammation in obesity through increased release of adipokines and hepatokines, respectively.